leaprovenzano/tensordataclass/README.rst

 Install the latest stable version with pip::

-   $ pip install tensordataclass
+   $ pip install tensordataclasses

 **Checkout the docs**:

 It's best to checkout the `docs`_.
-There you'll find detailed documentation of tensordataclass}'s features and lots of examples of how to use them.
+There you'll find detailed documentation of tensordataclasses}'s features and lots of examples of how to use them.

 What's is it?